SoftwareEngineer-node/SmartWander-AITripPlanner/README.md

-# WanderWise – AI Trip Planner
+# SmartWanderWise – AI Trip Planner

 WanderWise is a smart and scalable AI-based travel planning application that automates the creation of personalized itineraries, hotel and food recommendations, and map-based visualizations.
 Built for modern travelers, it integrates seamlessly with AI and location-based APIs to generate accurate, curated travel experiences in seconds.